mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 That is “the Buddha Way originally sprang forth from abundance and paucity.”
 And then next he says, [because of that], “there is birth and death, delusion and enlightenment, sentient beings and Buddhas.”

 This is very important: we exist.
-I am thinking, therefore I exist, you can say. *[He chuckles.]* Or my five [skandhas](glossary#skandha), including thinking.
+I am thinking, therefore I exist, you can say. *[He chuckles.]* Or my five *skandhas*, including thinking.
 And with you, all sentient beings exist.
 That existence – my life and your life – is completely beyond your speculation or evaluation.
-So should your life be viewed in terms of [emptiness](glossary#śūnyatā), so-called *no birth*?
+So should your life be viewed in terms of emptiness, so-called *no birth*?
 Yes or no. And is your life is seen from the mundane view?
 Yes or no.

 In the *Madhyamaka*, Nāgārjuna constantly tries to correct people’s misunderstanding of Buddha’s teaching, emphasizing constantly the true meaning of emptiness.
 So finally, everything is based on emptiness.
 Emptiness means the truth.
 But I don’t think this is really true, so still people don’t understand it, because we cannot ignore the mundane world.
 So very naturally in the history, *[unintelligible]* consciousness develops, the conscious psychological world is developed.
 At that time, in the Buddhist psychology, I think, of course, the reality is beyond abundance and paucity, because it is based on emptiness.
 And then the question comes up: the world that you see out there, is what?
 It should be negated?
 It should be affirmed?
 No. Whichever you say, no.

 So beyond your “yes” or “no”: *yes*.
-That is called *C world*, according to my term, and in Buddhism we say pure *dharmadhātu nisyanda* in [Sanskrit](glossary#sanskrit).
+That is called *C world*, according to my term, and in Buddhism we say pure *dharmadhātu nisyanda* in Sanskrit.

-In English we say *dharma world*; in Sanskrit we say *dharmadhātu*. [*Dhātu*](glossary#dhātu) is a vein of ore. *Dharma* is the truth, and also phenomena, all beings – you can see the form of all things – and also teaching.
+In English we say *dharma world*; in Sanskrit we say *dharmadhātu*. *Dhātu* is a vein of ore. *Dharma* is the truth, and also phenomena, all beings – you can see the form of all things – and also teaching.
 So we call [it] *dharma*, including three of [those].
 So dharmadhātu means something is *mined* from interdependence and interpenetration of myriad dharmas, myriad conditioned elements, and then that is so-called dharmadhātu.
 So dharmadhātu is the dharma world; *buddha-dharma*, we say, or Buddha’s world.
 And *nisyanda* means *throwing into* or *necessary result*. [...]
 So it means that the truth is mined from there, the real reality beyond *A* and *B world*, and throws into the worldly affair.
 And this is the necessary result of dharmadhātu.

 So dharmadhātu – in other words truth, absolute truth, absolute reality, or whatever you say – is not something separate from you.
 If what the absolute God, Buddha, or true reality, or whatever *is* is something separate from you, it is nothing but conceptions.
 Which is pretty cold.
 It doesn’t make sense.